-You may also be wanting landlords contents insurance to protect your goods in the home.
+As well as buildings insurance, you may also be wanting landlords contents insurance to protect your goods in the home.
 You should note that this will not cover the tenant's contents.
 It just protects the furnishings you provide.
 Unless the property happens to be a flat e.g. the flat may be insured as part of the whole block under a block policy, we cannot cover contents on their own.
 Since we are brokers, we have access to specialist policies that provide a standard amount of cover under the policy whilst others allow you to include a suitable amount.

 If you are in doubt, for insurance purposes, what are 'buildings' and what are 'contents' a useful rule of thumb is to assume that anything that you may wish to remove from the property should you leave would be 'contents' and that which would be left should be regarded as 'buildings'.

-Other information on landlords contents insurance.
 Please note that there will be a maximum sum insured available on most policies and that, again unlike home insurance, valuables and expensive articles may be excluded.
 This is because most insurers expect that a landlord will only be providing basic (but sound) furnishings in the home.

-Although not needed for insurance, you may need to have a property licence.
+Although not needed for buildings insurance, a landlord may need to have a property licence.
 You may be aware that a property licence is required for landlords owning properties where more than two householders live together.
 You can read about the new property licence laws online.
 The legislation brought into effect by the government from April 6th 2006 meant that any landlord which lets a property which is considered a house in multiple occupation now needs to have a property licence under certain circumstances.
 A household is generally considered as members of the same family which live together or married couples.
 A house of multiple occupations is generally any property which houses three or more 'households' which share facilities such as the kitchen, toilet or bathroom.

-Insurance by county
+Insurance by countyin England